• Skip to main content

 April 24, 2024 by michaelboache

 “Cradle cap,” also known as infantile seborrheic dermatitis, is a common condition that affects infants.
 It is characterized by greasy, yellow or brown scales or crusts on the scalp.
-Cradle cap can also occur on other areas of the body, such as the face (especially around the eyebrows and behind the ears), neck, and diaper area.
+It can also occur on other areas of the body, such as the face (especially around the eyebrows and behind the ears), neck, and diaper area.

 The exact cause of cradle cap is not fully understood, but it is believed to result from overactive sebaceous glands in the skin, which produce an excess of sebum (skin oil).
 This excess oil, combined with dead skin cells, can accumulate and form scales or crusts on the skin’s surface.

-Cradle cap is typically harmless and does not cause discomfort or itching for most infants.
+This condition is typically harmless and does not cause discomfort or itching for most infants.
 It usually appears within the first few months of life and tends to resolve on its own by the age of six to twelve months, although it can sometimes persist longer.

 “Salmon patches” or “Stork bites”